frlorenzo/vim-cheatsheet/README.md

 | Wipe from buffer (close file)      | `:bw`/`:bw #`         |                       |
 | List buffers                       | `:buffers`            |                       |

-* *This is an alternative to using tabs which uses single window*
+* *This is an alternative to using tabs which holds list of files in a single window*

 [[top]](#vim-cheatsheet)